 The spacious and sunny ateliers are open spaces for creative development and collaboration.
 Here you work in teams on your projects, in constant exchange with other students and the teachers.
-Supervision and constant consultation with experts and stakeholders is a crucial part of this study programme.
+Supervision and constant consultation with experts and stakeholders is a crucial part of this study program.

-The MA Eco-Social Design supports students to invent and co-develop the professional practice that fits with them and with today's realities, challenges and potentials.
+The MA Eco-Social Design supports students to invent and co-develop the professional practice that fits with them and with today's realities, challenges, and potentials.

 The variety of jobs in the traditional domain of design is already very broad and continues to expand.
-Eco-Social Design offers the possibility to set up your own design agency, work for interdisciplinary design agencies and/or collaborate with partners who are committed to environmental, social and political progress, such as NGOs, foundations, and public institutions, citizen groups, cooperatives and social enterprises.
-The expanding market of organic, eco-friendly and ethical products and services, the sharing economy and other innovative “alternative economies” create emergent fields for work opportunities to our graduates.
-For example, Community Economies and Commoning provide exciting contexts to contribute to, and to benefit from, new modes of work, production and consumption.
+Eco-Social Design offers the possibility to set up your own design agency, work for interdisciplinary design agencies and/or collaborate with partners who are committed to environmental, social and political progress, such as NGOs, foundations, and public institutions, citizen groups, cooperatives, and social enterprises.
+The expanding market of organic, eco-friendly, and ethical products and services, the sharing economy and other innovative “alternative economies” create emergent fields for work opportunities to our graduates.
+For example, Community Economies and Commoning provide exciting contexts to contribute to, and to benefit from, new modes of work, production, and consumption.

-In order be admitted to the course, you will be required to prove that you have a B2 in English.
+In order to be admitted to the course, you will be required to prove that you have a B2 in English.